Ilocos Sur is a province in the Ilocos Region of the Philippines.

 Understand

-[edit]Ilocos Sur was carved out into a separated of the historical Ilocos province in 1818, and had previously included parts of what is now Abra and western Mountain Province in the Luzon Cordilleras, and the northern parts of present-day La Union.
-The provinces's present boundaries were defined in 1910.
+[edit]Ilocos Sur was carved out from the historical Ilocos province in 1818, and had previously included parts of what is now Abra and western Mountain Province in the Luzon Cordilleras, and the northern parts of present-day La Union.
+The province's present boundaries were defined in 1920, following the annexation of the Amburayan River Valley in the southeast.

 Ilocos Sur have a long history of revolts against Spanish rule, and the southern (Abagatan) Ilocanos have been known to revolt against the Spaniards even before the creation of their own province.
 From 1762 to 1763, Diego Silang launched a rebellion against the Spanish, which ended with his assassination; his wife Gabriela continued the revolt until she was also killed in battle.
 Sporadic revolts continued when Ilocos Sur came to become its own province, as it was used as a source of cheap labor for the Spanish authorities in Abra and Cagayan Valley.